mas-dse-joh112/vis/exercise-8/README.md

 6. Please issue jupyter notebook from this root directory to see the notebook, which is separate from the bokeh app.
-   The notebook requires folium and holoviews (pip install them if needed)
+   The notebook requires folium and holoviews (pip install them if needed) The notebook opens a new tab with "cases.html" output file to display the map showing the positive West Nile Virus cases reported overall